sri-arjuna/ASPIRE/docs/Contribution.md

 ## Communication

-If you have any questions, concerns, or suggestions related to SPYRE, feel free to reach out to us.
+If you have any questions, concerns, or suggestions related to ASPIRE, feel free to reach out to us.
 You can join our community on GitHub to discuss ideas, get help, and connect with other contributors.

 ## Issue Tracking

 We use GitHub's issue tracking system to manage bug reports, feature requests, and other project-related topics.
-If you encounter any issues or have any ideas for improvements, please submit a new issue on the SPYRE repository.
+If you encounter any issues or have any ideas for improvements, please submit a new issue on the ASPIRE repository.
 Make sure to provide sufficient details and context to help us understand and address the problem.

 ## Contributor License Agreement

-By submitting your contributions to SPYRE, you agree to license them under the project's chosen license.
+By submitting your contributions to ASPIRE, you agree to license them under the project's chosen license.
 Make sure you understand and comply with the project's licensing terms before submitting your pull request.

-Thank you for considering contributing to SPYRE.
+Thank you for considering contributing to ASPIRE.
 We appreciate your time and effort, and we look forward to collaborating with you to make this project successful!